poidl/ansu_fortran/README.md

 - `run.f90`
    An executable program that illustrates the use of `optimize_surface()`.
 Additionaly to the GSW Toolbox and LSQR, the NetCDF library must be available to read/write data.
-The input data set (10 MB) can be downloaded from [http://www.hoitaus.com/drupal/files/data/os_input.nc] To build the executable, edit the Makefile to point to the dependencies, and type
+   To build the executable, edit the Makefile to point to the dependencies, and type

 	`make run`